All pages

 To disable activity monitoring and incremental extraction, toggle the option to Disable Audit Logs.

-Okta Custom properties
+Okta Custom Properties

 Your Okta organization might add additional user metadata with Custom Attributes.
 To include these custom properties during discovery, specify the Name and data Type of each property to collect.